peredo98/WhiskeyPoker/README.md

   - Threads: We will use them in the server to keep track of the clients and make them do operations in the order we want depending on their turn.

   #### The program running:
   -First clone this repository  using  " git clone " command -It is preferable that this program is run in linuc or the Ubuntu wsl -Once cloned go to the direction where you save the repository and open it -To compile this program use the command "make" in the terminal -You will need at least thre differnt teriminals, one for the server, and at least two one per client or player you want to use.
     You can have a minimum of two players and a maximun of 8

-    -First run the server with this command "./server 8400 " -Then per client run this command "./client localhost 8400 " You will se something like this:
+  -First run the server with this command "./server 8400 " -Then per client run this command "./client localhost 8400 "
+    You will se something like this:
     ![alt text](https://github.com/peredo98/WhiskeyPoker/blob/master/tutorial.png)
-    follow the instrucctions and have fun!
+    Follow the instrucctions and have fun!